Gene-Weaver/FieldPrism/README.md

     - `python3 test.py`
     - If you see large red messages, then the installation was not successful.
 The rror message will be below the large red boxes, providing information on how to correct the installation error.
 If you need more help, please submit an inquiry in the form at [FieldPrism.org](https://fieldprism.org/)
 6. Mac OS does not support the use of a GPU, so image processing will run more slowly.
+7. You can view the test output in `FieldPrism/demo/demo_output/`